BellowingMeadows/BellowingMeadows/README.md

 As a member of Little Paradise:

-1. I would like people to listen to and/or buy our music in order to gain new fans.
+1. I would like people to listen to our music in order to gain new fans.
 2. I would like fans to know about upcoming tour dates so that they can buy tickets to gigs.
 3. I would like to contact fans directly via email updates so that we can inform them about new releases, tour dates or general band news.
 4. I would like booking agents or record labels who end up on our site to find contact details if they want inform us of any opportunities.